Niklas6/ML-asset-pricing/README.md

 - The stock universe is manually selected and therefore subject to survivorship bias.
 It overrepresents firms with long available histories and does not properly include delisted, bankrupt, acquired, or renamed firms.
 - Yahoo Finance data is accessible for me, but not institutional-grade.
 Adjusted prices, corporate actions, missing histories, and ticker changes can be revised or handled inconsistently.
 - The risk-free-rate proxy is an approximation and may not perfectly match the timing, maturity, or investability assumptions used in a real portfolio.
 - The backtest is idealized.
-It excludes transaction costs, bid-ask spreads, slippage, financing costs, short borrow costs, taxes, liquidity constraints, and position-size limits.
+It excludes transaction costs, bid-ask spreads, slippage, financing costs, short-borrow costs, taxes, liquidity constraints, and position-size limits.
 - The model comparison is based on a limited set of fixed hyperparameter choices after validation.
-A broader search could improve performance, but would also increase the risk of overfitting and would require more computation power.
+A broader search could improve performance, but would also increase the risk of overfitting and would require more computational power.
 - The results should be interpreted as evidence from a research prototype, not as evidence of a deployable trading strategy.

 ## Future Improvements